Lake Las Vegas Guide

 Dining: More than 10 restaurants

-Lodging: Three resorts plus vacation villas
+Lodging: Two resorts plus vacation villas

-Shopping: Eight shops in the Village
+Shopping: Several shops at The Village

-Golf: One high-end course
+Golf: Two high-end courses

 Guide